Artwork by

 Paste typeform embed here.
 Don't forget to delete this before pasting!

-The person should not be left alone and the family people should try to encourage him or her to open up and speak about their feelings.
+The person should not be left alone, and the family members should try to encourage him or her to open up and speak about their feelings.
 Families need to be supportive and help their loved ones overcome depression and the unwanted feelings they are experiencing.

 • Familiarise yourself with common warning signs